Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

 ...
 ```

-* **Vitis HLS Scheduling and Dataflow View**
+#### Vitis HLS Scheduling and Dataflow View

+The following figure shows the data mover scheduler view.

 ![Image of Datamover Scheduler View](images/dma_hls_scheduler_view.PNG)

+The following figure shows the data mover dataflow view.

 ![Image of Datamover Dataflow View](images/dma_hls_dataflow_view.PNG)

-### Streaming Interface Data-width
+### Streaming Interface Data Width

-Streaming Interface Data-width is kept as `128Bit` to reduce Read/Write overhead while processing data.
+The streaming interface data width is kept at 128 bits to reduce read/write overhead while processing data.

 ### Frequency Selection

-As In the AI Engine Implementation AIE Kernels are configured for `cint16 / 4bytes` and the streaming interface is at `128bit / 16bytes`, frequency of the AIE array is at 1000Mhz and the data-mover is kept at 250Mhz, maintaining a 1:4 ratio.
+AI Engine kernels are configured for `cint16 / 4bytes` and the streaming interface is at `128bit / 16bytes`.
+The frequency of the AI Engine array is 1000 MHz and the data mover is kept at 250 MHz, maintaining a 1:4 ratio.

 </details>